Last Updated on 4 December 2025 by Cycloscope

 From Koka Beach to Moni by bike- 46.2km

 The show begins.
 First of all, you’ll have to get back to the main road from Koka Beach, one hell of a kilometer.
-Then the road starts to go up, from 0 to 500msl in 10km, up and down for 10km more, 6km of descending (that you’ll curse) and then up again for again ten km to 750msl.
+Then the road starts to go up, from 0 to 500msl in 10km, up and down for 10km more, 6km of descending (that you’ll curse), and then up again for another ten km to 750msl.

-This stretch of road is tough but gorgeous, with jungle all around and incredible views of the sea, but there are very few places to eat.
+This stretch of road is tough but gorgeous, with jungle all around and incredible sea views, but there are very few places to eat.
 Basically, there’s one village about 20km from Koka Beach where they can “cook” some instant noodles.
-To cool yourself down there are many small streams and waterfalls along the way.
+To cool yourself down, there are many small streams and waterfalls along the way.

 Kelimutu Crater Lakes – A scooter detour

-Going down from the same road there are two free-access hot springs, providential to us since we caught a heavy downpour and the temperature up there wasn’t so warm.
-The first one is a big manmade tub, the second one is very small and hidden among the rice paddies.
+Going down the same road, we came across two free-access hot springs, providential for us since we caught a heavy downpour and the temperature up there wasn’t so warm.
+The first one is a large man-made tub; the second is tiny and hidden among the rice paddies.

 Another 10km uphill (reaching over 1,000msl), a short plateau between two valleys, and then begins the sweet descent.
-Landscapes are more and more amazing, terraced rice paddies, lush forests, and great waterfalls.
+Landscapes are increasingly amazing, with terraced rice paddies, lush forests, and incredible waterfalls.
 We have to stop every five minutes to take a picture.

-Back on the main road, we keep on following it down to Ende, a typical Flores ugly town with a few ugly guesthouses.
+Back on the main road, we keep on following it down to Ende, a typical Flores ugly town with a few nasty guesthouses.

 Road trip from Ende to Bajawa – 124 km

 Cycling east, for the first 40km, the road is a beautiful coastal roller coaster.
-Black volcanic sand beaches are great for cooling down, we met wavy water though.
+Black volcanic sand beaches are great for cooling down, but we met wavy water, though.

-Even along this road, there are not many options for food and no accommodation.
+Even along this road, there are not many food options, and no accommodation.
 Pack supplies and be ready to pitch your tent if you can’t make it up there, although it won’t be easy to find a camping spot.

-Bajawa itself is a moderately big town by Flores standards, with plenty of accommodations available, good food options, and a nice market.
+Bajawa itself is a reasonably large town by Flores standards, with plenty of accommodations, good food options, and a nice market.

 Bena, Gurusina, and other Ngada villages